disability: Cognitive

 1.4.11 Non-text Contrast

-Usable components like form fields and buttons, and graphics like pie charts and line graphs should have a contrast ratio of 3 to 1.
+Usable components like form fields and buttons, and graphics like pie charts and line graphs must have a contrast ratio of 3 to 1.

 1.4.12 Text Spacing